tl4bssw/tl4bssw.github.io/teamresources.md

 <i>Team learning during team formation</i>

-<p style="font-size: 16px;">Drawing from conceptualizations of team development, we suggest that a subset of team learning processes and behaviors are of particular important in the team formation stage.</p>
+<p style="font-size: 16px;">Drawing from conceptualizations of team development, we suggest that a subset of team learning processes and behaviors are of particular importance in the team formation stage.</p>

 <i>AI for team learning</i>
 <p style="font-size: 16px;"></p>